MIC and zone distributions and ECOFFs

 The distributions should never be referred to in any epidemiological context since data from many time periods and many countries have been aggregated.

-Contributions of MIC and Zone diameter distributions can be made using the following Excel file templates:
+Contributions of MIC and Zone diameter distributions are welcomed by EUCAST and can be made using the following Excel file templates:

 The curators of the database are currently Gunnar Kahlmeter, Erika Matuschek, Jenny Åhman and John Turnidge.